 Chiropractic is widely recognized as one of the safest drug-free, non-invasive therapies available for the treatment of neuromusculoskeletal complaints, such as back pain, neck pain and headaches.
-At UH Connor Integrative Health Network, our chiropractic physicians use hands-on, conservative, and minimally invasive treatments to help you restore structural balance, reduce pain and improve quality of life.
+At UH Connor Whole Health, our chiropractic physicians use hands-on, conservative, and minimally invasive treatments to help you restore structural balance, reduce pain and improve quality of life.

 Schedule an appointmentCall 216-285-4070 or schedule your appointment online.

 Chiropractic care may be suitable for a variety of symptoms.
 Some of the conditions we commonly treat include:

 The chiropractors at UH Connor Whole Health are part of a bigger team and are integrated into the University Hospitals clinical staff.
 Our chiropractors work closely with our clinical partners at UH, including UH Primary Care Institute, UH Spine Institute, UH Pain Management Institute, and the departments of physical medicine and rehabilitation, rheumatology, orthopedic services, and sports medicine.